jonbirge/handsome-dark-syntax/README.md

-A beautiful syntax theme that helps focus on the important and avoids being distracted by multitudes of styles and (signal) colors.
+A beautiful syntax theme that helps one focus on the important and avoid being distracted by multitudes of styles and colors.

 ## Principles